bmcgaughey1/FSLidarInventory/README.md

 package installation requires Rtools to compile the C++ code to read LAS/LAZ file headers.

+This code also relies on the ScanLocalFiles program from this [repo](https://github.com/bmcgaughey1/ScanLocalFiles).
+This is a
+C++ program that recursively scans a directory trees and check to see if each folder contains point data (LAS/LAZ/COPC).
+It should be possible to duplicate this capability in R, python or powershell but I used C++ to take advantage of functions that find the first occurrence of a file type without listing all occurrences of the file type.

 The Documents folder has related documents and the attributes for the index files as CSV files (also included in the index files).
 The [Word document](https://github.com/bmcgaughey1/FSLidarInventory/blob/aa9511825fdf4b06f3545911d951751f0003fc54/Documents/Forest%20Service%20Lidar%20Indexing%20Project.docx)